apache/arrow/docs/source/format/CDataInterface.rst

 Rationale
 =========

-Apache Arrow aims to be a universal in-memory format for the representation of tabular ("columnar") data, but some projects may face a difficult choice between either depending on a fast-evolving dependency such as the Arrow C++ library, or having to implement adapters for data interchange (for example by reimplementing the Arrow IPC format, which is non-trivial and does not allow cross-runtime zero-copy).
+Apache Arrow is designed to be a universal in-memory format for the representation of tabular ("columnar") data.
+However, some projects may face a difficult choice between either depending on a fast-evolving project such as the Arrow C++ library, or having to reimplement adapters for data interchange, which may require significant, redundant development effort.

 The Arrow C data interface defines a very small, stable set of C definitions that can be easily *copied* in any project's source code and used for columnar